Debt Free Journey

 Step 2: Cut Expenses Fast

 The fastest money you can find is money you already earn but currently waste.
 Go through your last two months of bank statements and highlight everything that is not rent, food, or transport.
+Aim to free up $300 to $450 a month from cuts alone.

-• Switch to a cheaper phone or data plan.
+Switch to a cheaper phone plan$35

 When to be careful